Frequently Asked Questions

 Herbaceous perennials benefit from supports that prevent flopping and keep flowers upright.
 Here are some examples:

-Peonies – Large hoops or sturdy rings keep heavy blooms upright.
+Peonies – Large hoops, sturdy rings or Grow Through Supports keep heavy blooms upright.

-Roses (shrub or bush types) – Short hoops or small cages provide structure to sprawling branches.
+Roses (shrub or bush types) – Medium to Tall Hoops or Large Hurdles provide structure to sprawling branches.

-Echinacea & Rudbeckia – Medium-height hoops prevent drooping of flower heads.
+Asters & Crocosmia – Medium-Tall hoops prevent drooping of flower heads.

 Tip: Position supports early in the season to guide growth rather than retrofitting after flopping occurs.